Appearance And Behavior

 The cigarette beetle (Lasioderma serricorne) is a common stored product pest found all over the world.
 Its common name references the fact that the beetle frequently attacks and feeds on tobacco.

-Adult cigarette beetles are about 1/16 to 1/8 inches long, oval-shaped, and light brown.
+Adult cigarette beetles are about 1/16 to 1/8" long, oval-shaped, and light brown.
 Their antennae are distinctively serrated or saw-like.
 The pits on cigarette beetle’s elytra (wing covers) are scattered in distribution, not arranged in rows.
 Their thorax and elytra are covered with fine, pale-yellow hairs called setae.
 The beetle’s prothoraxes bend downward, concealing the their heads from above and giving them a humped appearance.

 The cigarette beetles’ entire life cycle usually only takes 45 to 50 days.
 Within this time period, cigarette beetles undergo complete metamorphosis, passing through egg, larval, pupal, and adult stages.